 Tdoc R3-213455 proposes to accept the term “Onboarding Indicator” and close the associated editor’s notes in thee stage 2 on the name.

+Editor’s Note: the name “Onboarding Indicator” is FFS.

 Q4: can we keep the name “onboarding indicator” and remove the associated editor’s note?